Space warfare: Since 2000

 Starlink, SpaceX's large low Earth orbit satellite constellation, was extensively used for warfare following Russia's invasion of Ukraine after the country's previous satcom provider Viasat were cyberattacked in the first few days of the invasion.
 Starlink was used for defense and attacks on Russian positions, with Starlink terminals being namely strapped on strike drones and sea drones.
 SpaceX vowed and acted against the use of their Starlink service for active warfare, while Russia launched cyberattacks against Starlink and threatened of striking Starlink satellites directly in retaliation.

 On October 31, 2023, as part of the Gaza war, Israel intercepted a Houthi ballistic missile with its Arrow 2 missile defense system.
 According to Israeli officials, the interception occurred above Earth's atmosphere above the Negev Desert, making it the first instance of space combat in history.

 On November 21, 2024, as part of the Russian invasion of Ukraine, Russia launched a new Oreshnik intermediate-range ballistic missile, striking Dnipro.
 Ukraine's air force initially claimed an intercontinental ballistic missile (range greater than 5,500 km) was used, and Ukrainian media initially reported it was an RS-26 Rubezh ICBM with range 5,800 km.
 The US and Russia confirmed it was intermediate-range (3,000–5,500 km), but the Pentagon stated it was based on the RS-26 ICBM.
 It was fired from the Astrakhan region 700 km away.
 Analysts stated the missile used a multiple independently targetable reentry vehicle (MIRV), likely marking their first use in combat.
 The night attack was reported to see six sequential vertical flashes, each comprising a cluster of up to six individual projectiles.
 UN spokesperson Stéphane Dujarric called the use of the intermediate-range weapon "concerning and worrying".

 As of 2025, space situational awareness is generally limited between countries.
 Countries rely on doctrinal statements, media reports, international treaties and codes of conduct, and the like to signal their approaches to the development and use of counterspace capabilities.

+The Air Force Secretary, Troy Meink, disclosed at an Air & Space Forces Association conference on September 14, 2026 that the United States had already deployed via the U.S. Space Force active "on-orbit space control weapons capable of defending the joint force against hostile adversary action".